NnajiChimuanya/klever-backend/README.md

 ### POST: `/user/tournament`

-Requires the users Address, private amount and how much they want to bet in the request body
+Requires the users Address, private amount and how much they want to bet in the request body.
+This also makes use of the `Transfer` to make transactions.

 ```
 app.post("/user/tournament", async (req, res) => {